President Trump Wishes Prince Harry 'A Lot Of Luck' After Video With Wife Meghan Markle Urges Americans To Vote

-SANTA BARBARA (CBSLA) — President Donald Trump said he wished “a lot of luck” because “he’s gonna need it” to Prince Harry after he and his wife, Los Angeles native and former “Suits” actress Meghan Markle, urged American to vote this November.
+SANTA BARBARA (CBSLA) — President Donald Trump said he wished “a lot of luck” to Prince Harry because “he’s gonna need it” after he and his wife, Los Angeles native and former “Suits” actress Meghan Markle, urged Americans to vote this November.

 The couple, who settled down near Santa Barbara after a brief spell in Los Angeles following their decision to step back from royal duties, appeared in a Time 100 video that was posted Wednesday.